modernish/modernish/share/doc/modernish/DESIGN.md

         ground up with the idea that invalid or inconsistent input to commands is a sign of a fatal program bug that necessitates an immediate halt to avoid a potential catastrophe.
-Excessive or invalid arguments to commands are consisered fatal errors.
+Excessive or invalid arguments to commands are considered fatal errors.
         Unexpected failure of system utilities is also considered fatal.
         Upon detecting such an inconsistent state, modernish calls [`die`](#user-content-reliable-emergency-halt)
-        which reliably halts the entire program including all its subshells and subproceses, *even if the fatal error occurred within a subshell of your script*.
+        which reliably halts the entire program including all its subshells and subprocesses, *even if the fatal error occurred within a subshell of your script*.
 Modernish also provides the [`harden`](#user-content-use-syscmdharden)
         function that programs can use to extend this principle to shell